Topics

 Despite its statewide impacts, Northern Pass has proved especially controversial–and divisive–in the sparsely-populated and heavily forested North Country.
 Northern Pass staffers say the new lines would bring much-needed jobs and new tax revenue to a struggling part of the state.

-But opponents of Northern Pass say the project would only offer a few, temporary jobs for residents when it’s under construction.
-They also say it will deface New Hampshire’s famous forests, thus hurting tourism, and the noise and fractured view will impinge on residents’ quality of life.
-(Depending on the location, developers say the project’s towers will range from 85 to 110 feet tall.
-Opponents say they could actually be up to 135 feet tall.)
-Some New Hampshire residents also question whether the state will actually benefit from the hydropower flowing into the New England grid.
-Other opponents to Northern Pass take a compromise position on the project, and say they would support it if the lines were buried.
+But opponents of the project say it would only offer a few temporary jobs for residents when it’s under construction.
+They also say it will deface New Hampshire’s famous forests, hurting tourism.
+And they argue the noise and fractured view will impinge on residents’ quality of life.
+Depending on the location, developers say the project’s towers will range from 85 to 110 feet tall.
+Opponents say they could actually be up to 135 feet tall.
+Some Granite Staters also question whether the state will actually benefit from the hydropower flowing southward into the New England grid.

 Latest Posts